wp-plugins/child-theme-configurator/readme.txt

 = Why create Child Themes using the Child Theme Configurator? =

-* Update themes without losing customizations
+* Customize themes without losing your changes when you update
 * Save hours of development time
-* Link parent theme stylesheet instead of @import-ing it
+* Link parent theme stylesheet instead of using @import
 * Export Child Theme as Zip Archive
 * Import web fonts and use them in place of Theme fonts
 * Apply changes in a Child Theme without touching the Parent Theme